sayrzs/order/README.md

 - View their ticket history
 - Add messages to their tickets
 - Close their own tickets (if enabled)

+## Commands

+### User Commands
+- `/create-ticket` - Create a new ticket by selecting a category.
+- `/close-ticket` - Close an existing ticket by providing its ID.
+- `/set-language` - Set your preferred language (EN or AR).
+- `/open-ticket-menu` - Open the ticket category selection menu.

+### Admin Commands
+- `/leaderboard` - Generate and view the staff leaderboard.

 ## Support